 (Dargaud), before starting work on Wonderball, a new detective series for Delcourt.An earlier French series Du Plomb Dans La Tete (published in the US as Bullet To The Head, by Dynamite Entertainment) was optioned by Warner Bros, and the film staring Sylvester Stallone, Christian Slater and Jason Momoa) was release in April 2013.

-Colin looks forward to meeting all his fans at Supanova and will be appearing on Friday in Sydney (2pm to 6pm), and throughout each Saturday (10.30am to 5.30pm) and Sunday (11am to 5pm) in both cities.
-Please see the event guide for times and locations.
+Colin looks forward to meeting all his fans at Supanova and will participate in signing sessions throughout Saturday (10.30am to 5.30pm) and Sunday (11am to 5pm) in Melbourne.
+Colin will also participate in a Q&A panel each weekend.

 Guest confirmed health and other commitments pending.